 timetoreply also allows you to see, in one visual dashboard, how many emails are in a shared mailbox, how many emails are waiting for a reply, and how many emails haven’t had a first reply.

 You can toggle the filters to see the stats for a shared mailbox when communicating with external emails only, internal emails only, specific customer groups, or anyone, making it very easy to prioritize the emails your support or sales team needs to be on top of.

-As companies grow, so does customer demand and expectations.
-People want instant answers to their queries and companies that cannot deliver a helpful, prompt response time within 12 hours of the query will lose the customer.
+As companies grow, so do customer demand and expectations.
+People want instant answers to their queries, and companies that cannot deliver a helpful, prompt response time within 12 hours of the query will lose the customer.
 How well and how soon a sales rep answers the customer is directly proportional to customer satisfaction.

 It is safe to say that if a sales rep ignores a customer query, they are directly responsible for revenue loss.
 If a sales rep delivers optimal performance, they are responsible for positive reviews and ratings, making them eligible for rewards and incentives in the organization.

 How would you know which of your team members are doing well if you can’t track them?
 That too in a shared inbox that has no traceability.

 timetoreply resolves this key problem by letting managers see the total number of emails, and the average response time of each sales/customer service rep on a daily, weekly, and monthly basis.
 With this insight, it is easier for an organization to identify and reward key performers in a fair & factual manner, and to hold them accountable to a visible, measurable set of KPIs.

 In some companies, queries posted to a generic account is answered by a chatbot, while the query gets redirected to a team member.
 The reps then contact the customer on a one-to-one basis.
 In case the rep is not able to provide the right response, they then have to forward the email to other teams.
 This to and fro of communication can cause significant delays in resolving a query.